RetailDetail EU

 It had already become known earlier this month that the two companies were in talks.
 Now a deal has been reached: Unilever is selling its food division to McCormick for $44.8 billion (€39 billion)—excluding operations in India and a few other units.
 In exchange for the sale, Unilever will receive $15.7 billion in cash and a combination of McCormick shares with and without voting rights valued at $29.1 billion.
 This will allow it to retain a stake of approximately 9.9% in the new merged company, which will generate annual revenue of $20 billion (€17.4 billion).

 Both parties expect the deal to close in the middle of next year.
 Approvals are still required from competition authorities and McCormick’s shareholders.
 Brendan Foley is expected to remain as chairman, president, and CEO of McCormick.
 Upon completion of the transaction, Unilever will appoint four of the twelve members of the merged company’s board of directors.
-The headquarters would remain in the Netherlands.
+The international headquarters would remain in the Netherlands.

 Seasoning giant